Energy efficiency starts at home

 A quarter of your heat can be lostthrough your roof

 - Switching the lights off when you leave a room could save £25 a year on your electricity bill.

-- By replace your light bulbs with LEDs you could save between £35 and £150 a year on your bills.
-Bonus!
+- Replacing your lightbulbs with LEDs you could save between £35 and £150 a year on your bills.
 LED lighting is 80% more efficient and can last 30 times longer than traditional halogen light bulbs.